ghostmaruko/movie_api/readme.md

 ## Frontend (Static UI)

 Served via Express using static middleware.
-(Note: This achievement focuses on the backend; protected routes require JWT and should be tested via Postman.)

 - `/` → Responsive movie gallery with grid and popup modals
 - `/movies-list` → Alternative static layout

+⚠️ Note: All API endpoints (e.g., `/users`, `/movies/:title`) require JWT authentication.
+Accessing them directly via browser will result in "Unauthorized".
+Use Postman or another API client with a valid JWT token to test the backend.

 ---